wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

     - Improved accuracy of Rotation3d Euler angle calculations (``getX()``, ``getY()``, ``getZ()``, aka roll-pitch-yaw) near gimbal lock
     - Fixed ``CoordinateSystem.convert()`` Transform3d overload
     - Modified ``TrapezoidProfile`` API to not require creating new instances for ``ProfiledPIDController``-like use cases
+    - Added Exponential motion profile support
+    - Add constructor overloads for easier Transform2d and Transform3d creation from X, Y, Z coordinates
+    - Add ``ChassisSpeeds`` ``fromRobotRelativeSpeeds`` to convert from robot relative to field relative
+    - Add method to create a LinearSystem from kA and kV, for example from a characterized mechanism

 - Added ``RobotController`` function to get the assigned team number
 - Updated ``GetMatchTime`` docs and units